ibm-cloud-docs/EventStreams/eventstreams062.md

 		</tr>

 </table>
-## Backwards compatability - Standard p]an
+## Backwards compatability - Standard plan
 {: #compatability}

-For backwards compatibility, you can use the Apache Kafka V0.9 Java client with the Standard plan.
-However, because of the client's age, you are strongly discouraged from using it.
+For backwards compatibility, you can use the Apache Kafka V0.9 Java client with the {{site.data.keyword.messagehub}} Standard plan.
+However, because of this client's age, you are strongly discouraged from using it.

 You need an additional [login module ![External link icon](../../icons/launch-glyph.svg "External link icon")] (https://github.com/ibm-messaging/event-streams-samples/tree/master/kafka-0.9/message-hub-login-library) to use this client.

 Client versions earlier than 0.11 might experience degraded performance because of additional protocol conversions required to connect to newer Kafka server versions.

 <!--
 ## Unsupported clients